 It has subject-tracking and 6fps continuous shooting.
 This ensures you never miss that shot.
 The LCD screen tilts, and comes with 921,600 dots of resolution.
 On top of all this, the A5100 has WiFi with NFC capability.
 It is a beast of a camera.

 The only downside is that Sony lenses are expensive.

 Mid-Range: Fujifilm X-T2

 As a mid-range to high-end camera, there is no better than the Fujifilm X-T2.
 Not only is it hugely popular for both amateurs and professionals, it has a huge array of lenses you can choose from.
-The best thing about this camera, which sets it apart from the other two, is that it has a full-frame sensor.

 This means superb quality in your images.